Al-Azif/tsv-backup/README.md

 ## Requirements
 - [Python 3](https://www.python.org/downloads/) (Tested on 3.6.4)
     - Should work with Python 2 (Not going to put a lot of effort into supporting it)
+    - Currently non-ASCII characters will cause this script to fail in Python 2
 - This should run on Windows, OSX, and Linux

 ## How to download